ktbg/connoisseur/README.md

 #### PostMVP

-- Add flip card animation to display additional information: medium, credit, dimensions
+- Add modal window that highlights additional information such as medium, dimensions, credit line
 - Add ability for user to save works in local storage and view saved works

 ## Project Schedule